weinsteinlab/OpenMM-Slurm-Ensemble/README.md

 cd my_adaptive_sampling_run # or whatever the directory is named at this point
 ```

+**Note: directory is hereafter referred to as the parent directory**

 **Note: you can skip the rest of this section and go to [Workflow](#workflow) if you are just running the test system found in this repository.**